Stringy invariants for horospherical varieties of complexity one

 \subsection{Colored polyhedral divisors}

-In this subsection we consider a horospherical variety of complexity one.
-From the previous paragraph we know that it is $G$-equivariantly birational to a direct product $Z = C \times G/H$, where $C$ is a smooth projective curve and $H$ is a horospherical subgroup of $G$.
+In this subsection we consider horospherical varieties of complexity one, which as we have seen are $G$-equivariantly birational to direct products $Z = C \times G/H$, where $C$ is a smooth projective curve and $H$ is a horospherical subgroup of $G$.
 Here we introduce some combinatorial data which describes all the models of $Z$.
-We refer to \cite[Theorem 3.5]{TimashevBook} and \cite{AltmannHausen}.
+We refer to \cite[Section 16]{TimashevBook}.